The most popular layout is three columns all the same height with a header

 cells and giving that

-"3" is actually adding meaning to your page.
-The same goes
+actually adding meaning to your page.
+The same goes for your footer.

 Without CSS, the structural markup of the top